armandofox/armandofox.github.io/_pages/music-theater/broadway101.md

-The 2021 movie [In the Heights](https://www.imdb.com/title/tt1321510) is not a filmed performance of the show, but an outstanding movie that is true to the material and features spectacular choreography---really a modern incarnation of the "classic big-screen musical" from earlier times.
+The 2021 movie [In the Heights](https://www.imdb.com/title/tt1321510) is not a filmed performance of the show, but an outstanding movie that is true to the material and features spectacular choreography---really a modern incarnation of the "classic big-screen musical" from earlier times, lovingly done.

 ### Hamilton (2015)